dmoisset/s5/character/races.md

 **Darkvision.** Ysoki have darkvision of 60 ft.

-**Moxie.** A ysoki can stand from prone by sepnding a bonus action and no movement.
+**Moxie.** A ysoki can stand from prone by spending a bonus action and no movement.
 Ysoki can move through the space of any creature of a size larger than them.

 **Scrounger.** Ysoki get advantage to Dexterity (Stealth) checks.